-- Q: What do I do if a backup schedule for a PolarDB for MySQL cluster fails the precheck
+- What do I do if a backup schedule for a PolarDB for MySQL cluster fails due to a failed

 A: The precheck fails because the binary logging feature is not enabled for the PolarDB for MySQL instance.
 You can enable the binary logging feature for your instance in the PolarDB for MySQL console.
 For more information, see Enable binary logging.